 Your website is still live.
 Push traffic from your social channels directly to your website's contact page.
 If you don't have a local phone number prominently displayed, fix that now.

-Bing Places for Business — If you haven't claimed your Bing listing, do it today.
+Bing Places for Business, If you haven't claimed your Bing listing, do it today.
 Bing Maps powers a significant share of US searches, and it won't be affected by your GBP suspension.

-Apple Maps — Claim or update your Apple Maps Connect listing. iPhone users searching locally won't see your suspended GBP — but they'll see Apple Maps.
+Apple Maps, Claim or update your Apple Maps Connect listing. iPhone users searching locally won't see your suspended GBP, but they'll see Apple Maps.

-Yelp — Make sure your Yelp page is claimed and accurate.
+Yelp, Make sure your Yelp page is claimed and accurate.
 Many US consumers go to Yelp first for restaurants, home services, and healthcare providers.

 Build Your Evidence File

 While you wait, collect any additional business documentation that can support your appeal if it's denied.
-Think: bank statements showing your business address, customer contracts, insurance certificates — anything that proves your physical business location.
+Think: bank statements showing your business address, customer contracts, insurance certificates, anything that proves your physical business location.

 Action Step: Claim or update your Bing Places and Apple Maps listings today.
-Set a calendar reminder for Day 14 — if you haven't heard back on your appeal by then, move to Step 5.
+Set a calendar reminder for Day 14, if you haven't heard back on your appeal by then, move to Step 5.

 A denial isn't final.
-It's a signal that your appeal didn't include enough evidence — or that the violation wasn't fully corrected.
+It's a signal that your appeal didn't include enough evidence, or that the violation wasn't fully corrected.

 1. Re-audit your listing.
 Go back to Step 2 and run the Flento GBP Compliance Audit again.
-Check fields you may have overlooked the first time — especially secondary categories, business hours formatting, and your website URL (it should link to your business's actual domain, not a landing page or aggregator).
+Check fields you may have overlooked the first time, especially secondary categories, business hours formatting, and your website URL (it should link to your business's actual domain, not a landing page or aggregator).

 2. Gather stronger documentation.
 A denial often means the reviewer wasn't convinced the business is legitimate.
 Add to your evidence file: a signed lease agreement, an official business license from your state's Secretary of State website, or a letter from your local Chamber of Commerce.

-⚠️ Common Mistake: Creating a new GBP listing while your original is under suspension or appeal is a hard violation.
+โ ๏ธ Common Mistake: Creating a new GBP listing while your original is under suspension or appeal is a hard violation.
 Google's systems will detect duplicate addresses and may permanently remove both listings.

 Action Step: If your appeal was denied, wait 30 days before resubmitting with stronger documentation.
 Do not create a new listing in the meantime.
+If it's been 14+ days with no response, use the Community Forum path before resubmitting.

-Once you're reinstated — or if you're trying to make sure this never happens — the highest-leverage move is continuous monitoring.
+Once you're reinstated, or if you're trying to make sure this never happens, the highest-leverage move is continuous monitoring.

 Flento's Google Business Profile Optimizer scans your listing for policy compliance issues before Google flags them.
-It checks your business name format, category alignment, address consistency, and review health on an ongoing basis — so you know about a problem before it becomes a suspension.
+It checks your business name format, category alignment, address consistency, and review health on an ongoing basis, so you know about a problem before it becomes a suspension.

 Flento's Business Listing Management Software also maintains NAP consistency across 50+ US directories, which eliminates one of the most common secondary triggers for GBP suspensions: conflicting business information across the web.

-Try Flento free → — monitor your GBP health automatically and catch compliance issues before they cost you your listing.
+Try Flento free โ, monitor your GBP health automatically and catch compliance issues before they cost you your listing.

-✅ Done?
-Keep your reinstated listing healthy automatically → Try Flento free
+โ Done?
+Keep your reinstated listing healthy automatically โ Try Flento free

-Q: What's the difference between a soft suspension and a hard suspension?
-A: A soft suspension hides your listing from Maps and search results but leaves it accessible in your dashboard.
+What's the difference between a soft suspension and a hard suspension?
+A soft suspension hides your listing from Maps and search results but leaves it accessible in your dashboard.
 A hard suspension removes the listing entirely.
 Hard suspensions are harder to reverse and typically indicate a more serious policy violation or repeat offense.

-Q: How do US service-area businesses (SABs) handle GBP suspensions differently?
-A: Service-area businesses should have their physical address hidden in their GBP settings.
+How do US service-area businesses (SABs) handle GBP suspensions differently?
+Service-area businesses should have their physical address hidden in their GBP settings.
 Displaying a residential address, virtual office, or ineligible location is a common suspension trigger for SABs.
 During your compliance audit, confirm your address is hidden and your service area is correctly defined.

-Try Flento free → — Flento's Google Business Profile Optimizer monitors your listing for compliance issues automatically, so you stay visible on Maps and out of Google's suspension queue.
+Try Flento free โ, Flento's Google Business Profile Optimizer monitors your listing for compliance issues automatically, so you stay visible on Maps and out of Google's suspension queue.